 He was dead.
 He was lying on the floor, on his back, his eyes closed and his face ashen.
-She felt herself put a hand over her mouth, but it was as if someone else were moving her body; she felt numb, the knots in her stomach gone still and dead.
+She felt herself put a hand over her mouth, but it was as if someone else were moving her body.
+She felt numb, the knots in her stomach gone still and dead.
 John pushed past her.
-He was slapping the man's face.
+He knelt and slapped the man's face.